Preschool Nutrition Theme

 Make a pizza from felt.
 Cut out cheese strips from yellow felt, mushrooms from tan colored felt paper, pepperoni from brown colored felt, onions from white felt and green peppers from green felt.
 Trace large circles on off-white felt for the crust and trace medium circles on red felt for the tomato sauce.
 Cover a plate with foil or spray with silver paint spray for the pizza pan.
 Pick up books from the library on food and nutrition.

 Favorite Bread Graph

-After tasting various types of breads, the children can assist in making a glass graph of their favorite types of breads.
-Across the top of a piece of tag board, print the caption “Our Favorite Breads”.
-Draw or paste pictures of different types or flavors of breads along the left-hand side of the tag board.
-On the chart, place each child’s name or picture next to the picture of his/her favorite bread.
+After tasting various types of bread, the children can assist in making a glass graph of their favorite types of bread.
+Across the top of a piece of tag board, print the caption 'Our Favorite Breads.'
+Draw or paste pictures of different types or flavors of bread along the left-hand side of the tag board.
+On the chart, place each child's name or picture next to the picture of his/her favorite bread.
 The results of the graph can be shared with the children using math vocabulary words such as most, more, fewer, least, etc. Display the graph for future reference.

 Muffin Tin Math

 Muffin tins can be used for counting and sorting activities based upon the children's developmental level.
 For example, numerals can be printed in each cup, and the children can place the corresponding set of corn or toy pieces in each cup.
 Likewise, colored circles can be cut out of construction paper and glued to the bottom of the muffin cups.
 The children can then place objects of matching colors in the corresponding muffin cups.

 Provide each child with a cup containing various sizes and shapes of pretzels.
 Encourage the children to empty the cup onto a clean napkin or plate and sort the pretzels by size or shape.
 If appropriate, the children can count how many pretzels they have of each shape.
 Upon completion of the activity, the children can eat the pretzels.